Thousands of people have passed through doors of the Sheils houses over the past century and a half.

 On leaving the Naval service, he joined the Lighthouse service in 1952, serving in Donegal, then Cork, before being transferred to the St John’s point lighthouse, near Killough, when he met his future wife, Angela Ranahan, in 1958.

-Bill's postings took him and Angela across Ireland before returning to Killough to retire in 1987.
-They were temporarily living at Sheils Killough, when the then Superindent retired and they were asked to 'keep an eye on things' until the post was advertised.
+Bill’s postings took he and Angela across Ireland before returning to Killough to retire in 1987.
+They were temporarily living at Sheils Killough, when the then Superindent retired and they were asked to ‘keep an eye on things’ until the post was advertised.

 On being asked to apply, Angela was interviewed and became the new Superintendent, a position she held for over 19 years.
 Bill often helped her, without pay, in carrying out much of the work that needed to be done around the buildings, as they were at that time in poor condition and money was scarce.